PSG to face Borussia Dortmund behind closed doors as coronavirus measures taken in Champions League | Goal.com

 That was hardly ideal preparation for Thomas Tuchel’s side as they ready themselves for a must-win meeting with Dortmund.

-The German giants currently lead a heavyweight knockout contest 2-1 on aggregate, leaving PSG with work to do at Parc des Princes.
+The German giants currently lead the heavyweight knockout contest 2-1 on aggregate, leaving PSG with work to do at Parc des Princes.

 A star-studded side will believe that they are capable of turning the tie on its head, with the likes of Neymar, Kylian Mbappe and Angel Di Maria preparing for continental action.